michalwitwicki/QuickQuack/README.md

-**NOTICE**

-QuickQuack is in the development phase and some key principles and / or calculations may change as I am atill testing some ideas.

 # QuickQuack [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 The ~~Fast Duck~~ QuickQuack skill rating system is specifically designed for time-based games, such as racing games, where players strive to achieve the fastest completion times on various maps.
 It addresses key challenges commonly encountered in such games:
 * Many time-based games feature a large number of maps, ranging from hundreds to thousands.
 This can result in situations where a map lacks sufficient "saturation" to provide a balanced rating for players who complete it.
 Factors contributing to this lack of "saturation" may include a low player base, the map's lack of popularity, or its high level of difficulty, making successful completion a significant challenge.